 - Ensure that a second member of staff is present when medicines are administered.

 - Complete the ‘administration of medicines’ record sheet each time medication is given.

 - Ensure that medicines are returned to parents for safe disposal.

 If a child refuses to take medicines, staff will not force them to do so, but should note this in the records and inform parents immediately or as soon as is reasonably possible.

 Medicines should be provided in the original container as dispensed by a pharmacist and include the prescriber’s instructions.

 Staff should check that written details include:

 - name of the medicine

 - any side effects

-A parental agreement form (see appendix) must be completed and signed by the parent, before medicines can be administered.
-At the time of administering medicines, the member of staff must complete the medicines record sheet.
+A parental agreement form (see appendix Medicine Administration Consent Form) must be completed and signed by the parent, before medicines can be administered.
+At the time of administering medicines, the member of staff must complete our online system, Evolve and parent/guardian will receive an email (a medicines record sheet will be used if the system is not working).
 No medication should be given unless it has been checked by a second adult.